-Finally, Mr Stephenson noted that the 2011 cold snap in Texas "nearly caused the grid to collapse."
-Again, it's important to remember that the grid in our case is the responsibility of Eversource as the transmission and distribution company and has nothing to do with the supply side that is Portsmouth Community Power's reason for being.
+- In the extreme Texas cold snap in February 2021 there was a cascade of events.
+Many of the state's generating plants and gas pipelines struggled to operate in the cold temperatures resulting in instability with the electric grid which led to massive blackouts. - Eversource will continue to maintain the electrical infrastructure poles, wires, repairs and maintenance.
+Roughly half of your Eversource bill is for "delivery services" for these infrastructure expenses and will continue to be charged, as before.
+Eversource will still be responsible for the transmission and distribution company and has nothing to do with the supply side that is Portsmouth Community Power's reason for being.
 Eversource will continue to be paid to maintain the grid that serves Portsmouth's customers.